-It turns out that not only the ability to print metals in a home-based manner may become a reality in the near future, but also printing Of hard and impressive ceramic materials - assuming you also have a programmable oven at your fingertips
+It turns out that not only the ability to print metals home-made can become a reality in the near future, but also the printing of rigid and impressive ceramic materials - assuming you also have a programmable oven at your fingertips

 Despite what feels like relative quiet, the world of three-dimensional home printing and 3-D printing in general may face a very significant revolution in the near future - thanks to two different technologies that will significantly expand the supply and range of materials that can be used to create accessible forms and structures.

 After seeing Ability 3D, which promised to provide three-dimensional home metal printing capability at a relatively reasonable price and soon (relatively), we also get acquainted with Formlabs, which declares that it has developed Technology Unique for printing using glass-like ceramic materials, resistant to scratches and heat and has a rounded and smooth shape.

 The company, which was born out of MIT at 2011, has unveiled an unusual ceramic resin designed for its Form family printers, based on plastic liquid resins and not on hard material wires like many other models.

 The new ceramic resin is basically similar to the other, more standard materials the company offers, but includes ceramic micro-particles that can transform it into a hard, shiny shell desired after a very specific oven baking.